charmed-kubernetes/kubernetes-docs/pages/k8s/scaling.md

 ## Juju high availability

-On a default deployment of the **Canonical Distribution of Kubernetes<sup>&reg;</sup>**, there is only one controller instance, which isn't desirable for critical applications.
+On a default deployment of the **Charmed Distribution of Kubernetes<sup>&reg;</sup>**, there is only one controller instance, which isn't desirable for critical applications.
 It is possible to scale out the controller itself to prevent a single point of failure.

 **Juju** supports a high availability mode to run multiple controllers with an automatic failover.